Reviews You Can Rely On

 Our Verdict

-Claiming one of the top scores out of any filter that we have tested to date, the ZeroWater 23-Cup is a great option for anyone who wants more capacity than the standard 10 or 12-cup pitcher.
-ZeroWater uses the same filter in all of their pitchers, which did a great job across the board in our impurity removal metrics.
+Claiming one of the top scores among any filter we have tested to date, the ZeroWater 23-Cup is a great option for anyone who wants more capacity than the standard 10- or 12-cup pitcher.
+ZeroWater uses the same filter in all of its pitchers, which performed well across the board in our impurity removal metrics.
 Our judges thought the water from this pitcher tasted great.
-However, it did a slightly subpar job in our flow rate metric.
+However, it performed slightly subpar in our flow rate metric.

 REASONS TO BUY